isabella232/advertising-cloud.en/help/user-guide/measurement/comscore-vce.md

 * Create a new Placement and go into 'BrandPoint view'
 * Choose your targeting selections
-* Under the verification options you can select 'Comscore VCE'&nbsp;as your measurement choice- Note this option only activates reporting for this placement
+* Under the verification options you can select 'Comscore VCE' as your measurement choice- Note this option only activates reporting for this placement

 [ ![comscore-bp](assets/comscore-bp1-230x300.png)](assets/comscore-bp1.png)
 `Reporting`